The Transilience Framework

 The Violence Cascade is a five‑stage mechanism showing how unaddressed violations and fragmentation escalate into actualized violence.
 Each stage is observable and interruptible:

-By the time bodies are harmed, violations have usually been normalized for years.
+By the time bodies are harmed, violations have been normalized, often for years.

 Downloadable Resources